Synchlora xysteraria

 Identification

 can be distinguished from the widespread Synchlora aerata (Wavy-lined Emerald) by geographic range—S. xysteraria is restricted to Georgia, Florida, and the Caribbean, while S. aerata occurs broadly across eastern North America.
-The specific epithet and pattern details may aid identification, though precise diagnostic features for separating S. xysteraria from other southeastern Synchlora require specialist examination. are identified by their distinctive camouflage of attaching plant debris to their bodies, combined with their presence on known plants in the species' limited range.
+The specific epithet and wing pattern details may aid identification, though precise diagnostic features for separating S. xysteraria from other southeastern Synchlora require examination.
+Larvae are identified by their distinctive camouflage of attaching plant debris to their bodies, combined with their presence on known plants in the species' limited range.

 Images